Marc Riley: Radio career

 Riley is perhaps better known as one half of the duo Mark and Lard with fellow DJ Mark Radcliffe, who together presented "Hit the North" on BBC Radio 5 (at the time a children's, comedy, and drama network).
 During this period Riley also presented a programme on Radio 5 called Cult Radio, and wrote and produced a BBC Radio 1 series presented by Noddy Holder called Glitter and Twisted.
-Mark and Lard moved to Radio 1's 10 pm slot in 1993, followed by an unsuccessful move to the breakfast show in February 1997, and finally to the 1 pm to 3 pm slot in October that year.
+Mark and Lard moved to Radio 1's 10 pm slot in 1993, followed by an unsuccessful move to the more mainstream orientated breakfast show in February 1997, and finally to the 1 pm to 3 pm slot in October that year.
 Their final show on the station was in March 2004.

 After leaving Radio 1, the duo cordially went their separate ways; Riley moving to BBC Radio 6 Music and Radcliffe to BBC Radio 2.
 In 2009 Mark and Lard reformed to front radio adverts for Manchester City in North West England (Riley is a long-time fan of the club).

-He currently presents the Sony Radio Academy Award-nominated 7-9pm show, Monday to Thursday on Radio 6 Music.
-The show features almost daily sessions from artists chosen by Riley himself.
-Among the bands championed by Riley are Metronomy, Field Music, Everything Everything, Wild Beasts, Sweet Baboo and King Creosote and more recently Ty Segall, Unknown Mortal Orchestra and Thee Oh Sees.
+Up until the end of May 2023, he presented the Sony Radio Academy Award-nominated 7–9 pm show, Monday to Thursday on Radio 6 Music.
+The show featured almost daily sessions from artists chosen by Riley himself.
+Among the bands championed by Riley have been Metronomy, Field Music, Everything Everything, Wild Beasts, Sweet Baboo and King Creosote and more recently Ty Segall, Unknown Mortal Orchestra and Thee Oh Sees.
 He previously presented Mint with Rob Hughes on Sunday evenings.
-Hughes joins Riley's current show on Tuesdays (The A to Z series) and Thursdays (The Parallel Universe).
+Hughes joined Riley's early evening show on Tuesdays (The A to Z series) and Thursdays (The Parallel Universe).